johntao/blog-2025/src/content/default/information-fatigue.md

 That's pretty much how information fatigue sounds to a regular developer.

 As an ordinary developer, what I can do is find the balance between learning new things and consolidating my knowledge.

 This reminds me of the Chinese quote "學而不思則罔, 思而不學則殆" from "論語" which means
 "To learn without reflection is wasteful; to reflect without learning is dangerous." in English.
-Thanks to my friend Alvis for sharing this quote when I was confused about my career 🤜🤛
+Shout out to my friend Alvis for sharing this quote when I was confused about my career 🤜🤛

-Hence, it is wise to check all the information sources you used, and examine how you digest them,
-as well as what you feel about them.
+Hence, it is wise to check all the information sources you used, and examine how you digest them, as well as what you feel about them.
+By understanding which sources drain me (high fatigue) versus energize me (low fatigue), I can make better choices about where to spend my attention.

-Here are my honest reviews of all the quality sources I've dug into:
+Here are my honest reviews of all the quality sources I've dug into as an example—I encourage you to do the same audit with your own sources:
 (listed by media platform, ordered by frequency of use)
 (p.s.
 I excluded Google Search and LLM intentionally, since they're just the entry point)